Nadeem (Pakistani actor): Early life

 Nadeem was born on 19 July 1941 in Vijayawada, which at the time was part of the Madras Presidency in British India.
+His father worked in an oil company.
 Nadeem migrated to Dhaka, East Pakistan along with his family after the independence of Pakistan, in 1947.
-He finished high school at Sindh Madrasa-tul-Islam and attended some years of college at Government Islamia Science College, Karachi before he entered the Pakistani film industry.
+After his early education in Nazimabad, he finished high school at Sindh Madrasa-tul-Islam and attended some years of college at Government Islamia Science College, Karachi before he entered the Pakistani film industry.
+In his college days he was also a cricketer, playing up to the first-class level in the Quaid-e-Azam Trophy.

 Nadeem, and artists Talat Hussain, M. Zaheer Khan, Aftab Azeem, Saleem Jafry, and TV producer Iqbal Haider were all discovered at a club in Karachi in the 1960s.
 He and his friends, Ameer Ahmed Khan and Qasim Siddiqui, won several music competitions.
 At one of those musical competitions, he was noticed by singer Ferdausi Rahman.
 She was impressed by his singing talent and encouraged him to try playback singing in Dhaka's film industry.
+In Dhaka, while working in an office, he used to sing in both Urdu and Bengali.

 Career

 Nadeem's film career spans nearly 60 years.
 He started his career in 1967 and appeared in his first film, Chakori (1967), in a leading role opposite actress Shabana.
+He was initially supposed to be a playback singer for the movie.
 The film was produced and directed by Captain Ehtesham, who, in real life, became his father-in-law in 1968 when Nadeem married Farzana, Ehtesham's daughter.
 The film did well in both circuits of the Pakistani film industry, i.e., West and East Pakistan.
 He won a Nigar Award in the best actor's category for Chakori.
 Nadeem's films include Nadan (1973), Anari, Pehchan (1975), Talash (1976), Aina (1977), Hum Dono (1980), Lajawab, Qurbani (1981), Sangdil (1982), and Dehleez (1983).
 He made a popular screen pairing with actress Shabnam, with whom he acted in most of his films.
 Besides acting, Nadeem has sung many songs for films.
 Nadeem has worked with veteran film directors of the Pakistani film industry, including Pervez Malik, Nazrul Islam, S. Suleman, Shamim Ara, Sangeeta, and Samina Peerzada.
 Among the well-known actors, he has worked with Santosh Kumar, Darpan, Waheed Murad, Allauddin, and Syed Kamal over his long career.